 John’s Camp is situated at the heart of Mana Pools National Park, alongside the beautiful Zambezi river.
 It opened in April 2017 and is named after John Stevens, a safari guide held in very high esteem!

 A phone call is by far the best way to get the ball rolling when planning a safari.
-Please feel free to request a call back.
-Alternatively you can email us at [email protected].
+Please feel free to request a callback.
+Alternatively, you can email us at [email protected].

 We operate a 24hr emergency line for our travellers in Africa.

-We're open during the week between 9am and 6pm.
 Why not give us a call and arrange a time to pop in and talk to us about your holiday plans?

 Yellow Zebra Safaris